Doctor Who in the United States and Canada: 2006–08: Series 2-4

-"The Christmas Invasion" aired on the Sci Fi Channel on 29 September 2006, along with the first episode of Series 2, New Earth.
+"The Christmas Invasion" aired on the Sci Fi Channel on 29 September 2006, along with the first episode of series 2, "New Earth".
 They were subsequently followed by the rest of season two, which completed airing on 22 December 2006.
 The second series did not fare quite as well in the ratings, averaging a 1.05 household Nielsen rating.

 The third season began airing on the Sci Fi Channel on 6 July 2007.
-The first two episodes of season three, "The Runaway Bride" and "Smith and Jones", earned 0.9 Nielsen ratings.
-Later episode "The Lazarus Experiment" earned a 0.8 rating, but the last two episodes and of the season, "The Sound of Drums" and "Last of the Time Lords" both earned 1.0 ratings.
+The first two episodes of series 3, "The Runaway Bride" and "Smith and Jones", earned 0.9 Nielsen ratings.
+Later episode "The Lazarus Experiment" earned a 0.8 rating, but the last two episodes, "The Sound of Drums" and "Last of the Time Lords" both earned 1.0 ratings.
 The third season averaged 1.3 million viewers.

 CBC Television aired the fourth series beginning on 19 September 2008 and repeated the first three series on its digital channel bold.
 CBC was not given an "in association with..." screen credit during the closing credits of season four episodes, unlike its credit during the first three series.
 On 12 December 2008, CBC aired the season 4 finale episode "Journey's End" in an extremely edited version that removed approximately 20 minutes of story in order to fit the episode into a standard 60-minute time slot with commercials.